nkil1/cse15l-lab-reports/Week-1-Lab-Report_1.md

 Finally, log into your remote server and type ``mkdir .ssh`` into the terminal, which should allow you to finally log into the remote server / copy files with no password!

 ![SSH Keygen](./sshkeyprocess.png)
-<figcaption> The process of setting up your ssh keygen... </figcaption>
+ The process of setting up your ssh keygen... </
 <br/>

 ![SSH Add](./windowsSSHadd.png)
-<figcaption> OPTIONAL Windows-only ssh-add step.
-Make sure to cd to the directory holding your ssh key. </figcaption>
+ OPTIONAL Windows-only ssh-add step.
+Make sure to cd to the directory holding your ssh key. </
 <br/>

 ![EZ ssh](./ezssh.png)
-<figcaption> Smooth log-in once our ssh key is setup! </figcaptiion>
+ Smooth log-in once our ssh key is setup! </figcaptiion>

 <br />
 <br />